ferPrieto/AREngine/README.md

 <img src="art/AR-MacOs.jpg"/>

 This is an optimized repository AREngine Huawei SDK.
-Suitable for <b>Mac OS</b>, re-written in Kotlin and modularised, in order to abstract common AR, image rendering and architecture classes.
+It's re-written in Kotlin and modularised, in order to abstract common AR, image rendering and architecture classes.

 ## Getting Started

-1. Clone either this repository or the <b>Windows</b> one, in order to get the main structure and samples.
+1. Clone this repository, in order to get the main structure and samples.
 2. Click on ```Sync Project with Gradle Files``` and ```Make Project``` buttons on Android Studio, to get the dependencies and project ready.
 3. Use the different examples in the fragment package (<b>app</b> module) as a guide.